-A 40-hour workweek, or something close thereto, is typical for a sales assistant.
+A 40-hour workweek, or something close to it, is typical for a sales assistant.
 Nonetheless, there are bound to be busy periods, such as during turbulent markets, when work extends beyond these hours.
 Additionally, sales assistants often are expected to attend events in which clients are being entertained.

 What's to Like

 Those with excellent people skills often enjoy the constant interaction with clients.
 Troubleshooting for clients gives the job focus and clear yardsticks for success.

 Supporting a busy financial advisor with a large roster of clients means a constant stream of telephone inquiries and constant time pressure to resolve problems.

 Compensation is highly variable, depending on the firm and the size and profitability of the financial advisor's book of business.
 The salary for a seasoned sales assistant typically will range between $30,000 and $60,000.
 Registered sales assistants, as might be expected, tend to earn at the higher end of this range.
 Eligibility for participation in bonus pools varies by firm.

 In an ongoing drive to cut expenses, many securities brokerage and wealth management firms have moved to a system in which pay for sales assistants is deducted from financial advisor pay.
 Morgan Stanley, which currently has the largest contingent of financial advisors, is the most notable example.
 Such sales assistants are officially employees of the firm, but the firm effectively has relieved itself of much, if not all, of their compensation costs.

 Where this system is in place, it is bound to diminish job openings and pay potential for sales assistants.
 Only the most successful financial advisors will earn enough to take on a sales assistant or to pay a competitive salary.